Nonlinear Anisotropy in Phase-Tuned Wide-Gap Halides: Transmission Electron Microscopy Analysis

-\subsection{1.1 Sample Preparation and Acquisition Conditions}
+\subsection{Sample Preparation and Acquisition Conditions}

-Cross-section lamellae from the triangular platelet and the rod were prepared on a FEI Scios DualBeam FIB/SEM (Thermo Fisher Scientific).
-Final polishing at 2 keV minimized surface damage.
-STEM analysis was performed at 300 kV (probe semi-convergence angle 23.8 mrad) on a probe-corrected Titan Themis 80–300 (Thermo Fisher Scientific) with a beam current of 80 pA to reduce beam damage.
+Cross-sectional lamellae from a representative triangular platelet and a representative rod-like crystal were prepared using an FEI Scios DualBeam FIB/SEM (Thermo Fisher Scientific).
+Final polishing at 2 keV was used to minimize surface damage.
+STEM analysis was performed at 300 kV on a probe-corrected Titan Themis 80--300 (Thermo Fisher Scientific) with a probe semi-convergence angle of 23.8 mrad and a beam current of 80 pA to reduce beam damage.
 Elemental maps were acquired using a Bruker SuperX EDS system.

-\subsection{1.2 Lattice Indexing and Phase Assignment}
+\subsection{Lattice Indexing and Phase Assignment}

-Fig~\ref{fig:S1}(d) overlays a crystallographic model on the HRSTEM cross-section acquired along the $[2\,1\,\overline{2}]$ zone axis, with lattice planes indexed to $(101)$.
-The assignment is corroborated by the XRD trace in Fig~\ref{fig:S1}(e), which shows a peak at $2\theta=25.3^\circ$ consistent with \wzAgI$(101)$ and the TEM analysis.
+Figure~\ref{fig:app_S1}(d) shows a crystallographic model overlaid on the HRSTEM cross section acquired along the \([2\,1\,\overline{2}]\) zone axis, with lattice planes indexed to \((101)\).
+The XRD trace in Fig.~\ref{fig:app_S1}(e) corroborates this assignment, which shows a peak at \(2\theta = 25.3^\circ\) consistent with \wzAgI\((101)\) and the TEM analysis.